Sparsity-driven weighted ensemble classifier

+Mao et al. \cite{Mao2013Weighted} modeled ensemble weights finding problem using a cost function that consists of absolute loss only.
+Proposed cost function was minimized using 0--1 matrix decomposition.
+In a later study \cite{Mao2015Weighted}, Mao et al. proposed a cost function that consists of square loss and $L_1$ regularization function.
+This cost function was minimized using quadratic form approximation.
+Both studies used decision tree weak classifiers and UCI datasets in experiments.

-Inspired from mentioned studies \cite{Zhang2011Sparse,Mao2013Weighted,Mao2015Weighted} and authors' earlier work \cite{Nar2016Sparsity}, sparsity-driven weighted ensemble classifier (SDWEC) has been proposed.
-Our proposed cost function and solution differs from previous studies.
-Proposed cost function consists of following terms: (1) a data fidelity term with sign function aiming to decrease misclassification rate, (2) $ L_1$-norm sparsity term aiming to decrease the number of classifiers, and (3) a non-negativity constraint on the weights of the classifiers.
-Cost function proposed in SDWEC is hard to solve since it is non-convex and non-differentiable; thus, (a) the sign operation is convex relaxed using a novel approximation, (b) the non-differentiable $L_1$-norm sparsity term and the non-negativity constraint are approximated using log-sum-exp and Taylor series.
+As can be seen from Table~\ref{table-Related}, numerous approaches exist for finding weights in ensemble classification.
+Inspired from studies of \cite{Zhang2011Sparse,Mao2013Weighted,Mao2015Weighted,Nar2016Sparsity,Oezguer2018}, sparsity-driven weighted ensemble classifier (SDWEC) has been proposed.
+SDWEC can use both strong classifiers or weak classifiers for classifier ensemble.
+In this study, decision tree as a weak classifier is used as the base classifier since choosing fewer number of classifiers among large number of weak classifiers leads to high accuracy with shorter testing time.
+Proposed cost function consists of the following terms: (1) a data fidelity term with sign function aiming to decrease misclassification rate, (2) $ L_1$-norm sparsity term aiming to decrease the number of classifiers, and (3) a non-negativity constraint on the weights of the classifiers.
+Cost function proposed in SDWEC is hard to solve since it is non-convex and non-differentiable; thus, (a) the sign operation is convex relaxed using a novel approximation, (b) the non-differentiable $L_1$-norm sparsity term and the non-negativity constraint are approximated using \textit{log-sum-exp} and Taylor series.